-The island’s population is just 479 (census 2021) permanent residents but it increases significantly during summertime.
-Some of the best things to do in Anafi are to swim on its “virgin” beaches, walk by small remote chapels, and hike picturesque paths, and imposing hills.
+Some of the best things to do on Anafi island are to swim on its “virgin” beaches, walk by small remote chapels, and hike the gigantic Kalamos rock, and taste the local cuisine.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.